Bankruptcy

 Ms Sun is a nurse, however, illness and helping family members have left her in crippling debt with no choice but bankruptcy.

 Mary owns a home worth $600,000 with $550,000 owed to the mortgagee.
 We would look at doing a Deed of Forbearance with Ms Sun where instead of creditors selling the property and likely getting very little return after the costs of sale are included.
-Mary would pay $50,000 back to her Bankrupt Estate in return the for Trustee of the Bankrupt Estate to agree to not sell the property for the entirety of the time the property is vested in the Bankrupt Estate 3 years of bankruptcy and 6 years after that.
+Mary would pay $50,000 back to her Bankrupt Estate in return for the Trustee of the Bankrupt Estate to agree to not sell the property for the entirety of the time the property is vested in the Bankrupt Estate 3 years of bankruptcy and 6 years after that.

 The property then remains as Mary’s and eventually legal title returns to her.